This article will tell you how to measure conductivity and give some pointers on choosing the right type of conductivity

 Just like other parameters in process automation, you can measure this variable with more than one principle.
-Here, we’ll talk about conductive and inductive sensors.
-So without further ado, let’s dig in!
+The two main types are conductive and inductive sensors.

 Let’s start with conductive or contact positioning sensors, the first type of conductivity sensor ever produced.
 Physicist Friedrich Kohlrausch made this discovery in 1874.

 Kohlrausch showed that electrolytes have definite and constant electrical resistance, and his use of alternating current (AC) improved the accuracy of his results.
 If you measure a liquid’s resistance, then you can calculate its conductivity.

 These days, standard conductivity probes have two electrodes positioned opposite from each other.
 So applying an AC voltage generates a current in the product.

 In this current, the cations move to the negative electrode and the anions to the positive.
 That means that higher free charge equals higher current flow as well as conductivity.

 Now, the electrodes’ geometry, their surface area and distance from each other, can influence the reading.
 So for lower conductivity, you’ll likely have large surfaces and small distances.
 And for higher, you’ll have larger gaps and smaller surfaces.

 If you have high conductivity (> 30 mS/cm), then the current density between the electrodes may disrupt your readings with polarization.
 The ions can create a mutual repulsion, leading to a reduced reading.
 So to prevent this effect, you can use a four-electrode sensor.

 Here, two electrodes measure the free-ion current.
 The other two measure the potential difference in the product, disregarding the current.
 Thus, using both values to calculate conductivity negates the polarization issue.